 If it is it will state that it is which is usually stamped inside the box, otherwise if a ceiling fan is being installed onto an existing ceiling fixture box then chances are that the ceiling fan may one day begin to sag away from the ceiling and eventually it could fall down.

-As for Wrapping Electrical Tape Around the Base of a Wire Nut or a Wire Connector
+Wrapping Electrical Tape Around the Base of a Wire Nut or a Wire Connector

 - Honestly if I had an electrician who worked for me that did such a thing I would question their abilities and consider dismissing them from employment.